zalecodez/Programing-Probs/arithmeticParser/README.md

 This is a simple arithmetic expression parser.
 It takes an arithmetic expression as an input and outputs the answer.

 I made this because it was a challenge from Julian (julian43).
-I was promised free beers if I could do it in 3 so... see you at the bar Julian
+I was promised free beers if I could do it within 3 days so... see you at the bar Julian

 Example of use: